FMS CLUBS HOMEPAGE

 First Priority is a non-denominational gathering of students leading in prayer and bible study.
 They meet every Wednesday morning before school in the Library Loft.
 There is not “membership” and everyone is welcome to attend.NATIONAL JUNIOR HONOR SOCIETY

 Sponsor: Mrs. Cassagne and Mrs. Collins

-There are 25 eighth grade Peer Helpers.
+There are 15-25 eighth grade Peer Helpers.
 Peer Helpers are chosen based upon completed applications, 3 teacher recommendations, a screening process by the Counselors, and required interviews for selected students.
-Peer Helpers may be involved in peer tutoring, mentoring, and peer mediation.
+Peer Helpers may be involved in peer tutoring and mentoring.
 Peer Helpers are chosen in April/May each year, and are trained in August/September.
 Peer Helpers meet weekly during the school year.
 The Peer Helper Program is funded by the Jennifer Claire Moore Foundation.SCHOLAR'S BOWL